i32ropie/best-memes-bot/README.md

 - [ ] Add `/saved` command

 This command will work as `/memes` but just navigating through the saved memes (So the user can see easily the memes he likes).

+- [ ] Add extra functionalities for admins and users

+Let admins set mods and let users get their stats / info.

 - [ ] Upload the bot strings to Transifex